 ... you want to gain some underpinning knowledge of project planning and computer aided manufacture (CAM).

 … you want to gain some fundamental skills in the use of computer aided drawing (CAD).

 To earn this qualification, you must complete a range of mandatory and optional units, including:

-- 013 Intro to basic maths and science used in Engineering
+- Unit 13: Introduction to Basic Maths and Science used in Engineering

 What is expected of me?

-To enter the course, you’ll need a minimum of 4 GCSEs, Grade D or above, to include Maths at Grade D and English/Welsh First Language or an appropriate Entry Level qualification.
+To enter the course, you’ll need a minimum of 4 GCSEs, Grade E or above, to include Maths at Grade D and English/Welsh First Language or an appropriate Entry Level qualification.

 You'll need to be numerate, creative, have a keen interest in engineering, be self-motivated, hardworking, punctual and committed.

 - Study for a Level 2 City & Guilds or BTEC qualification in engineering.

 - A career in engineering.
 Typical job roles include: Mechanical Fitter, Electronic/Electrical Technician, CNC operator, Toolmaker or Fitter/Turner.